FRCTeam1073-TheForceTeam/robot2021/README.md

   - **X button**: Aims the turret to align to the power port and automatically sets the flywheel speed and hood angle to fire a power cell.
 Unlike `AutomaticFireCommand`, this does not actually fire, as firing and powering the shooter down are separate commands.

   - **Y button**: Advances the magazine by 4 power cells.
 This is intended as the 'fire' command, where operators press X to aim, Y to fire, and B to stop the shooter after firing or to cancel.

+  -  **Left bumper**: Cancels the auto-firing command when pressed.
+Often necessary when trying to restart the shooter quickly.

   The manual controls for the shooter and turret use the D-Pad and the right stick:
   - **Right stick X**: Moves the turret